-6. TOWARD MORE PRECISE UNDERSTANDING OF HUMAN-CENTERED AUTOMATION principles of human-centered automation for aviation systems may not always be applicable to other transportation modes in a straightforward manner.
+This paper has discussed how human-centered automation may vary depending on transportation modes.
+For more than two decades, human-centered automation concept has been investigated and practiced most extensively in aviation.
+In spite of the success, principles of human-centered automation for aviation systems may not always be applicable to other transportation modes in a straightforward manner.
 Efforts are needed to establish a "human-centered automation" for each transportation mode.
 Especially, more thorough investigations are necessary to answer whether the human must be in command at all times and on every occasion, or whether the automation may be allowed to initiate trading of authority from human to automation.